qwel-exe/new-repo-template/CONTRIBUTING.md

 > NOTE: By setting the upstream, any subsequent `push` commands can be done with `git push`, and it will be pushed to the same branch.

-Now you can open the pull request!
+ow you can open the pull request!
 You should see a quick option to do so appear at the top of your repository on GitHub.
 Click the "Pull Request" button to have GitHub automatically set up the pull request.

+First, change the title of the pull request to match your branch name (following the conventions above!).
 Then, follow the instructions in the preset Pull Request template (make sure to complete any steps listed!).

 Congratulations!
 You've submitted your first pull request!
 We will review it as quickly as possible, so keep an eye out for approvals (or requested changes).